-- Board Meetings: Chairperson of the Board and CEO. - Audit Committee Meetings: CFO, in consultation with the CEO and the committee chairperson. - Compensation and Human Capital Management Committee Meetings: Most senior Human Resources executive, in consultation with the CEO and the committee chairperson. - Other Committee Meetings: General Counsel or other executive designated by the CEO, in consultation with the CEO and the committee chairperson.
+- Board Meetings: Chairperson of the Board and CEO. - Audit Committee Meetings: CFO, in consultation with the CEO and the committee chairperson. - Compensation and Human Capital Management Committee Meetings: Most senior Human Resources executive, in consultation with the CEO and the committee chairperson. - Technology Committee Meetings: CIO, in consultation with the CEO and the committee chairperson. - Other Committee Meetings: General Counsel or other executive designated by the CEO, in consultation with the CEO and the committee chairperson.